-Some 18,000 tonnes of edible pumpkin will get wasted over the next week — the same weight as 1,500 double decker buses.
-And the sheer volume of the squash plant that will go to waste would be enough to feed the whole country with pumpkin pie.
+The sheer volume of the squash plant that will go to waste, the charity said, would be enough to feed the whole country with pumpkin pie.

-Britain grows approximately 10 million pumpkins a year, reports the Guardian, and 95% of those will be used just for Halloween.
+Britain grows approximately 10 million pumpkins a year, the Guardian reported last year, and 95% of those will be used just for Halloween.
 Overall, only Christmas beats Halloween on festive money spent by consumers.

-Every year, the UK sends 15 million tonnes of food to landfill.
-That includes 7 million tonnes exclusively from households, costing the average British person about £300 a year.
-Overall, it wastes £13 billion — more than the entire UK aid budget for international development.
+But food waste isn't limited to Halloween alone.
+Every year, the UK sends 15 million tonnes of food to landfill, including 7 million tonnes exclusively from households — costing the average British person about £300 a year, or £15 billion as a whole country (about the same as the UK's international aid budget).